CHRONOCLASM

 -

-This architecture supported the core mechanic of freezing time using Observer and Singleton OOP patterns.
+This architecture supported the core mechanic of freezing time using OOP patterns.

 - TimeStopManager changed global time at the player's command.